 Board resolution templates are invaluable for documenting the decisions taken by a board of directors.
-Below we take a look at how they are used by corporations before examining a few sample board resolution templates.
+Below we will look at how they are used in corporations before you download our white paper and examine the sample board resolution templates.

 What is a board resolution?

-A board resolution is any kind of decision taken by a corporation’s board of directors.
-These resolutions typically agreed to by voting at a director’s meeting, may relate to anything within the board’s sphere of action.
+A board resolution, or a corporate resolution, is any kind of decision taken by a corporation’s board of directors.
+These resolutions typically agreed to by voting at a board meeting, may relate to anything within the board business.
 Examples of such actions include:

-- decisions regarding directors’ roles (e.g., who is authorized to act on behalf of the corporation)
+- Decisions regarding directors’ roles (e.g., who is authorized to act as the board president)

 Types of board resolutions